 Article I – Name of Foundation

-The name of this nonprofit corporation, duly incorporated under the laws of the State of Ohio, shall be The Foundation of the Cincinnati Academy of Medicine (the “Foundation”).
+The name of this nonprofit corporation, duly incorporated under the laws of the State of Ohio, shall be The Academy of Medicine of Cincinnati Foundation (the “Foundation”).

 Article II – Directors

 The Foundation shall have from eleven (11) to fifteen (15) Directors.
 Based on the requirements provided in this Article II, the Member (as defined in Article VI below) shall appoint the Directors.
 A majority of the Directors in office from time to time must be physicians who are members of the Academy of Medicine of Cincinnati (the “Academy”).
 One (1) Director must always be the current Executive Director of the Academy, who shall also serve as Administrator of the Foundation; one (1) Director must be an attorney; and one (1) Director must be an accountant or investment professional.
 Directors shall serve no more than two (2) full consecutive three (3) year terms, except for the current Executive Director of the Academy, whose term shall be limited to his/her term in the office noted above.
 Upon the death or resignation of a Director, a majority vote of the remaining Directors shall appoint a successor to complete the unexpired portion of any term thereof.
 A Director may be removed for any reason (1) by the Member or (2) upon a three-fourths (¾) vote of the Board of Directors at a meeting called for that purpose.
 Upon the removal of a Director, a successor shall be appointed to complete the unexpired portion of any term thereof by a majority vote of the remaining Directors.

 The Officers of this Foundation shall be a President, a Vice-President, a Secretary and a Treasurer.
 Said Officers shall be chosen from among the Directors by a majority vote of the Directors, and shall hold office for one year or until their successors are elected and qualified.

 Article IV – Duties of Officers and Administrator